Ostromia: Differences from Archaeopteryx

 The Haarlem specimen has many features which contrast with those of Archaeopteryx.
 The length ratio between the third and the first metacarpal of the hand is larger in Ostromia than in any Archaeopteryx specimen.
 In addition, the ungual (claw) of the first digit of the hand is smaller than the corresponding first metacarpal, while in Archaeopteryx the claw is larger.
 The Haarlem specimen's metatarsals are also estimated to be proportionally longer than those of Archaeopteryx specimens.

 In addition, the Haarlem specimen shares several features with Anchiornis.
 Most notably, they both have longitudinal furrows on the top and bottom sides of their manual phalanges (finger bones).
 While such structures can be a result of collapsed or broken bones (as is the case in several Archaeopteryx specimens), the straight, smooth edges of the furrows in Ostromia and Anchiornis indicate that they are legitimate biological features.
 The pubic shaft of the Haarlem specimen is also strongly flexed backwards and has a triangular pubic boot, similar to the pubis of Anchiornis but unlike that of Archaeopteryx.

+Classification

+Foth and Rauhut (2017) recovered Ostromia within Anchiornithidae as the only known European member of this family.
+Agnolin et al. (2019) argued that the putative anchiornithid affinities of Ostromia are also seen in Unenlagiinae, and that it is best to consider this genus as an indeterminate paravian.
+In contrast, Foth et al. (2025) still recovered the same conclusion that Ostromia is an anchiornithid based on their phylogenetic analysis.